Photo of Helen Oleynikova

 What I care about!

-Research-wise, I focus on the tight loop between perception and action: real-time mapping, uncertainty-aware planning, local control, and behaviors that adapt on the fly when the model of the world is incomplete or wrong.
+I focus on the tight loop between perception and action: real-time mapping, uncertainty-aware planning, reactive control, and online adaptation when the robot's models are wrong.

 Say hi!